 Step 4 – Timing is Everything

-Sports betting this side of the world continues to be very seasonal, don’t attempt to start your bookmaking business in April and expect to still be around by football season without having depleted most of your business budget.
+Sports betting on this side of the world continues to be very seasonal, don’t attempt to start your bookmaking business in April and expect to still be around by football season without having depleted most of your business budget.
 Instead, try to open for business a couple of months before football season starts, this is the best time of the year for bookies in America.

 Step 5 – Go with the Experts